-A. The Palliative Care Academy will train physicians, advanced practice nurses and physician assistants who seek to improve their palliative care skills and knowledge.
+A. The Academy will train physicians, advanced practice nurses and physician assistants seeking to improve their communication and symptom management skills.
 Most participants will likely come from Western Washington, but the Academy will be open to providers from anywhere across the country.
 We believe other healthcare organizations and practice groups will refer providers to increase their teams’ palliative care expertise and integration.

 Q. What is the cost and how do I register?

 A. There is no charge for Franciscan staff.
 Clinicians, nurse practitioners and physician assistants outside of Franciscan Health System are invited to attend the trainings; there is no charge unless CME credit is desired(The cost for 18.0 CME credits is $550 for physicians and $450 for physician assistants and nurse practitioners).
 Register online.